citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/reports/use/reports-panel.md

-.title: Graphics and reporting panel
+title: Graphics and reporting panel
 Description: Graphics and reporting panel

 # Graphics and reporting panel